Tandem skydiver freefalling above the Great Barrier Reef from Cairns — turquoise reef and coral cays visible below

 Price: Skydive Australia base rate

-Who chooses this: Those wanting absolute maximum, repeat skydivers, altitude is bragging rights for some.
+Who chooses this: Those wanting absolute maximum, repeat skydivers.
 The difference vs 14,000 ft is modest in freefall time but the scenic flight view is more expansive.

 Your Skydive Day — Step by Step

-Here's exactly what to expect from transfer pickup through to landing, with realistic timing included.
+Here's what to expect from transfer pickup through to landing, with realistic timing.

 Free air-conditioned transfers collect you from your Cairns accommodation or the CBD pickup point.
-Journey takes 5 minutes to Cairns City dropzone (Skydive Australia) or 60 minutes south to Innisfail (SKYONE).
-Bring ID, wear comfortable clothes, and eat a light breakfast (not empty stomach but not a full meal either).
+Journey takes ~5 minutes to the Cairns City dropzone (Skydive Australia) or ~60 minutes south to Innisfail (SKYONE).
+Bring ID, wear comfortable clothes, and eat a light breakfast — not an empty stomach, not a full fry-up.

-Sign your waiver (yes, there's a waiver — this is skydiving), get weighed (they weigh everyone, no exceptions), complete the APF compulsory student permit form.
+Sign your waiver, get weighed (they weigh everyone — no exceptions), complete the APF student permit form.
 This is also when you'll book photo/video packages if you haven't pre-purchased.
-Don't skip this step — buying video on the day is fine and you'll want the footage.
+Don't skip the media decision — buying on the day is fine and you'll want the footage.

 Your assigned tandem master runs you through the safety briefing — arch position, head back, legs up for landing.
-You'll practice the exit arch.
+You'll practise the exit arch.
 The harness goes on and is adjusted.
-This is thorough, professional, and reassuring — instructors are trained specifically to work with nervous first-timers.
-Ask every question you have here.
+This is thorough and professional.
+Ask every question you have here — that's what the briefing is for.

 Board the Cessna or similar single-engine aircraft and climb to altitude over the Great Barrier Reef.
-The views during ascent are spectacular in their own right — this is your first aerial look at the reef, rainforest, and coastline.
-Your instructor will do final harness checks and strap you together.
+The views during ascent are spectacular in their own right — your first aerial look at reef, rainforest and coastline.
+Your instructor does final harness checks and straps you together.
 The door opens.
-Your stomach lurches.

 You and your instructor shuffle to the door.
 Cold air rushes in.
-Your brain screams "this is insane."
 Your instructor counts down.
 Then you're out.
 The initial sensation isn't falling — it's being hit by 200 km/h wind.
 It's overwhelming for the first 5–10 seconds.
 Then something shifts: you stabilise, the brain catches up, and the view hits you.
 The reef is below you.
 The horizon stretches 100+ kilometres.
-This is the 50 seconds you'll talk about for the rest of your life.
+This is the 50 seconds you'll remember.

-The parachute deploys and you go from 200 km/h to gentle glide in less than 2 seconds.
+The parachute deploys and you go from 200 km/h to a gentle glide in under 2 seconds.
 Silence.
-Your instructor unzips the harness slightly and you sit in it comfortably.
-Now comes the best part many jumpers don't expect: the canopy ride is spectacular.
-Your instructor points out landmarks — the reef, islands, rainforest — as you spiral gently toward landing.
-You can even take the controls briefly and fly the canopy yourself.
-This is calm, peaceful, joyous.
+Your instructor unzips the harness slightly so you can sit comfortably.
+The canopy ride is the part many jumpers don't expect to be best — your instructor points out landmarks (reef, islands, rainforest) as you spiral gently toward landing.
+You can take the controls briefly and fly the canopy yourself if you'd like.

 7. Landing (on signal from instructor)